sfepy/sfepy/doc/primer.rst

 .. literalinclude:: /../examples/linear_elasticity/its2D_1.py

+Download the :download:`Problem description file
-:download:`Download </../examples/linear_elasticity/its2D_1.py>` and open
-the file in your favourite python editor.
+</../examples/linear_elasticity/its2D_1.py>` and open it in your favourite
+Python editor.
 Note that you may wish to change the location of the output directory to somewhere on your drive.
 You may also need to edit the mesh file name.
 For the analysis we will assume that the material of the test specimen is linear elastic and isotropic.
 We define two material constants i.e. Young's modulus and Poisson's ratio.
 The material is assumed to be asphalt concrete having a Young's modulus of 2,000 MPa and a Poisson's ration of 0.4.

 **Note:** Be consistent in your choice and use of units.
 In the tutorial we are using Newton (N), millimeters (mm) and megaPascal (MPa).
 The